orizens/orizens.com/src/pages/blog/2015-11-27-5-steps-to-prepare-your-angular-1-code-to-angular-2.md

                   <div class="layer-content">
                     <div class="element element_0 title"  >
-                      Angular 2 Final Version Is Live &#8211; Resource: Start With Ngrx Tools
+                      Angular 2 Final Version Is Live - Resource: Start With Ngrx Tools
                     </div>

                     <div class="element element_1 excerpt"  >
-                      It&#8217;s official &#8211; Angular version 2.0.0 is live.
-It&#8217;s been a long ride until the official announcement, and so until then,
+                      It's official - Angular version 2.0.0 is live.
+It's been a long ride until the official announcement, and so until then,
                     </div>

                     <a target="" class="element element_2 read_more"  href="http://orizens.com/wp/topics/angular-2-final-version-is-live-start-with-ngrx-tools/">Read more.</a>